-The first proposal is to use the concept of tombstones cf. [Gabbrielli and Martini 2010].
-Remark that tombstones do not eliminate the error of memory leakage.
-Using tombstones one can retrieve the portions of memory previously occupied by objects.
+Figure 1: Diagram of states of an object ing tombstones one can retrieve the portions of memory previously occupied by objects.
 But how to retrieve the tombstones?
 Kreczmar proposed another solution: object consists of a frame and a handle to it.
-The information contained in a handle allows to: 1°identify the frame (i.e. to calculate its physical address), and 2°answer h[0] - a reference to the object, i.e. its physical address, h[1] - an identification link of the object = serno.
+The information contained in a handle allows to: 1°identify the frame (i.e. to calculate its physical address), and 2°answer whether the object is alive or not. $$Objects = Frames \times Handles$$ Now, a handle h to an object o contains two pieces of information:

+h[0] - a reference to the object, i.e. its physical address, h[1] - an identification link of the object = serno.